NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ## Pinning a block

 Hardhat Network will by default fork from the latest mainnet block.
-While this might be practical depending on the context, we recommend forking from a specific block number to set up a test suite that depends on forking.
+While this might be practical depending on the context, to set up a test suite that depends on forking we recommend forking from a specific block number.

 There are two reasons for this:
 - The state your tests run against may change between runs.
 This could cause your tests or scripts to behave differently.